Table of Contents

 In-Universe Origin Story

-The origin of Apocalypse is an epic saga spanning over five thousand years, deeply interwoven with key moments in Marvel's ancient history.
+The origin of Apocalypse is a saga spanning over five thousand years, deeply rooted in conflict, betrayal, and the discovery of alien technology that would forever alter his destiny.

 Earth-616 (Prime Comic Universe)